Back

 ui style guides

 Additional elements.
-At this stage we clarify our style guides with new elements designed during the UI development process.
+At this stage, we clarify our style guides with new elements designed during the UI development process.
 For example, our team decided to add a calendar screen to the app.
-We design this screen according to the color scheme and typography rules that were already in the style guide.
-But we also add the calendar screen to the guide to simplify future decisions and standardize this particular UI element.
+We produced this screen according to the color scheme and typography rules already in the style guide.
+But, we also added the calendar screen to the guide to simplify future decisions and standardize this particular UI element.

 One of those elements that appeared in Grecha.pro UI kit later was final order screens.
-At the early stages of development we didn’t have a complete user flow, so we didn’t work on order states.
+In the early stages of development, we didn’t have a complete user flow, so we didn’t work on order states.
 We added these screens to the guide later.

 ui style guides

-Purrweb cares about user experience — just because we make MVPs doesn’t mean we put little thought into their design.
+Purrweb cares about user experience — just because we make MVPs, doesn’t mean we put little thought into their design.
 We develop style guides for better UI development and faster app building.
 We take care of every project from idea to app store.
-And yes, you still can decide which shade of grey we should use for disabled buttons.
+And yes, you still can decide which shade of gray we should use for disabled buttons.

 We’ll be happy to work on your project — tell us about your future app in the contact form below.